 “Oh damn!
 Okay thanks,” he said turning red.

-I gave him a thumbs up before plugged my earphones in and started to walk.
+I gave him a thumbs up before plugging my earphones in and starting to walk.

 A few seconds later, I felt another tap on my shoulder.
 I turned around to see the same man there.